Interleukin 1 beta: Properties

 The physiological activity determined from the dose dependent proliferation of murine D10S cells is 2.5 x 108 to 7.1 x 108 units/mg.

+IL-1β is present in other species of animals, however non-mammalian sequences of IL-1β lack a conserved cascase-1 cleavage site.

 Clinical significance

-Increased production of IL-1β causes a number of different autoinflammatory syndromes, most notably the monogenic conditions referred to as Cryopyrin-Associated Periodic Syndromes (CAPS), due to mutations in the inflammasome receptor NLRP3 which triggers processing of IL-1B.
+Increased production of IL-1β causes a number of different autoinflammatory syndromes, most notably the monogenic conditions referred to as Cryopyrin-Associated Periodic Syndromes (CAPS), due to mutations in the inflammasome receptor NLRP3 which triggers processing of IL-1β.

 Intestinal dysbiosis has been observed to induce osteomyelitis through a IL-1β dependent manner.

 The presence of IL-1β has been also found in patients with multiple sclerosis (a chronic autoimmune disease of the central nervous system).
 However, it is not known exactly which cells produce IL-1β.
 Treatment of multiple sclerosis with glatiramer acetate or natalizumab has also been shown to reduce the presence of IL-1β or its receptor.

-Role of inflammasome and IL-1β in carcinogenesis
+Role in carcinogenesis

 Several types of inflammasomes are suggested to play role in tumorgenesis due to their immunomodulatory properties, modulation of gut microbiota, differentiation and apoptosis.
 Over-expression of IL-1β caused by inflammasome may result in carcinogenesis.
 Some data suggest that NLRP3 inflammasome polymorphisms is connected to malignancies such as colon cancer and melanoma.
 It was reported that IL-1β secretion was elevated in the lung adenocarcinoma cell line A549.
 It has also been shown in another study that IL-1β, together with IL-8, plays an important role in chemoresistance of malignant pleural mesothelioma by inducing expression of transmembrane transporters.
 Another study showed that inhibition of inflammasome and IL-1β expression decreased development of cancer cells in melanoma.

+Furthermore, it has been found that in breast cancer cells, IL-1β activates p38 and p42/22 MAPK pathways which ultimately lead to the secretion of the RANK/RANKL inhibitor osteoprotegerin.
+Higher osteoprotegerin and IL-1β levels are a characteristic of breast cancer cells with a higher metastatic potential.